Evaluation of Undergraduate Transfer Credit from Domestic Institutions

-- Transfer courses that do not have direct course equivalents at AUM will transfer as elective credits within the appropriate academic department or as general educational elective credits.
+- Transfer courses that do not have direct course equivalents at AUM will transfer as elective credits within the appropriate academic discipline or as general educational elective credits.
 General education elective credits will apply only toward the total number of credits required for graduation, but not toward fulfilling core or major requirements.

-- Transferring a large number of credits necessarily mean a student will complete a degree in shorter length time.
+- Transferring a large number of credits doesn't necessarily mean a student will complete a degree in shorter length time.

-- When articulating post-secondary transfer credits, all previous coursework is considered. transferable
+- When articulating post-secondary transfer credits, all previous coursework is considered transferable

 - Many AUM classes have prerequisite courses that must be completed prior to enrolling in certain classes.
 If students do not provide the required final, official transcripts before arriving at AUM, they may be required to take lower level course work until their transfer credit evaluation is completed.

 - Four-Year Colleges and Universities: There is no limit on the number of credits that can be transferred from a four-year university.
 However, students must complete a minimum of 25% of the total credit hours required for graduation in residence at AUM.
 Generally, these hours must be taken in the student’s final year.

 - Two-Year Institutions: A maximum of 64 semester hours may be transferred from junior or community colleges.